 We’re adding a 10-acre yard for elephants to roam freely, plus a 36,650-square-foot barn with natural substrate flooring, areas for bathing, as well as dedicated areas for staff and visitors alike.

 Extensive renovations at the existing Elephant Interpretive Center will include amenities for guests such as new restrooms to allow for both daytime and afterhours events.

-Enhanced indoor facilities and significantly expanded outdoor spaces will allow the Tulsa Zoo to accommodate a growing multi-generational herd of elephants for decades to come.
+The Oxley Family Elephant Experience and Preserve will allow Tulsa Zoo to accommodate a growing herd for decades to come.

 Funded through Vision and private funds, this project will: